Data Center & Network

 We do internet

 The future is the internet and DLAS has been doing it for a long time.
 DLAS first tapped into the power of the internet in 1996 and has been successfully delivering it to the desktop ever since.
 Wired and wireless, legislative agencies and the public can access the internet from the Capitol Square buildings and meeting venues.
-Legislative teleworkers utilize the DLAS network architecture to access computing resources through virtual private network (VPN) technology or use web-enabled applications to work from wherever they are, whenever they want.
+Legislative teleworkers utilize the DLAS network architecture to access computing resources through virtual private network (VPN) technology or use Web-enabled applications to work from wherever they are, whenever they want.

 We do servers